ajfriend/duckboat/readme.md

 pip install git+https://github.com/ajfriend/duckboat
 ```

-Duckboat is a SQL-based dataframe library for ergonomic interactive
+Duckboat is a SQL-based Python dataframe library for ergonomic interactive
 data analysis and exploration.

 Duckboat allows you to chain SQL snippets (often omitting `select *` and `from ...`)